Salatfreak/Progressbar/README.md

 If no parameters are specified, the program runs in interactive mode and prompts the user for time specifications until they enter "exit" or "quit".

+The program checks if it is running in a terminal at startup and starts itself in an xfce4-terminal, if it doesn't.
+Feel free to specify another terminal emulator in the TERMINAL variable at the top of the program code.